-- Original Transcripts – Arrange for original transcripts from all institutions of higher education to be sent to the CAS.
+- Official Transcripts – Arrange for official transcripts from all institutions of higher education to be sent to the LSAC.

 - Personal Statement – Applicants must attach to their electronic application one personal statement.
 The personal statement should provide information about yourself that you consider significant to our evaluation of your file.
 We are interested in learning about the qualities that you would bring to the legal profession, the law school classroom, and the community.
 You may wish to describe a significant experience in your life or to discuss your interest in or motivation for attending law school.
 A typical personal statement is 2-3 pages.
 It will be evaluated for writing ability as well as content.
 Do not treat your personal statement as a narrative of your resume.

-- Statement of Interest - It is recomended, but not required, that you sumbit a brief statement of interest explaining why you wish to attend the University of Montana School of Law.
+- Statement of Interest - It is recomended, but not required, that you submit a brief statement of interest explaining why you wish to attend the University of Montana School of Law.

-- Two Letters of Reference – Ideally, these should include one general reference letter and an academic reference letter.
+- Two Letters of Reference – Ideally, these should include one general reference letter and one academic reference letter.
+You may submit a maximum of four letters.
 Applicants who graduated from an undergraduate program several years ago may substitute letters from employers or supervisors who can address the applicant’s abilities and intellectual promise for the study of law.
 A reference letter that is particularly helpful is one that discusses the applicant’s:

 - Native intelligence (analytical powers, rigor of thought, critical faculty, reasoning ability);